 Note: Your child may remain eligible beyond the age limit if he/she is incapable of self-support due to a long-term or permanent physical or mental disability.

-- Within 30 days of employment, enroll via eBenefits or submit a paper .
+- You may enroll within 30 days of your eligibility date (usually hire date) via eBenefits or by submitting a paper .

 - Each time you gain a dependent, through marriage, birth, domestic partnership, etc., you will have 30 days to enroll in Basic coverage (if not enrolled) or add one level of employee coverage.